 Why pay for a pool when you can add a hot tub instead?
 If you’ve been going back and forth about which water feature to install, hopefully this blog will help you decide.
 As your Maryland fencing and decking experts, we’ve seen our fair share of backyards.
-With all sorts of customized pools, patios, hot tubs, decks, and more, we can honestly see why more and more homeowners are going the hot tub route.
+With all sorts of customized pools, patios, hot tub deck options, privacy fences, wrap around decks, and more, we can honestly see why more and more homeowners are going the hot tub route.

 Why do you want to add a water feature in the first place?
 If you’re looking to swim laps or train for a triathlon, then obviously a pool would be a better fit.
 But for recreational use, a hot tub could make more sense.
 After all, think about the weather this past year in Maryland.
 How often would you really have been able to use a pool?
 Our swimming season is notoriously short, but you still have the expense and maintenance year-round.

 With a hot tub, you can realistically use it anytime!
 On those cool summer nights, on the truly cold winter days—any everything in between during spring or fall.
 Plus, these additions are well known for their therapeutic and relaxation benefits.
 If convenience and versatility are your ultimate goals, then take a second look at your hot tub options.

 Here’s the big one.
 Even if you have the space and the permission, can you realistically afford a pool?
 We’ve talked about the price tag that comes with these massive undertakings.
 Conservatively, you’re looking at $20,000 to $25,000 just to start.
 Depending on what upgrades, decking, and fencing you choose to go around it, that number can easily climb up to $100,000.